coding-with-parthasarathi/Frontend-mentor-projects-/qr-code-component-main/README.md

 ## Acknowledgments

-Thanks to [frontendmentor.io](https://www.frontendmentor.io/home) for this bunch of projects to started with frontend development.
+Thanks to [frontendmentor.io](https://www.frontendmentor.io/home) for this bunch of projects to get started with frontend development.